Skip to Content

 NOTE: I used 50 wine corks for the first layer, 34 for the second, and 17 for the third = 101 wine corks. depending on the size of wreath form you have and the size of the wine corks, you may end up using a few more or a few less.

-To finish, make a loopy bow to wrap around the wreath and hang using a Bowdabra (yes, I have one) or this tutorial.
-I think my red buffalo plaid bow makes this wine cork wreath perfect for Christmas, don’t you?
+I think my red buffalo plaid bow makes this project perfect for Christmas, don’t you?
 It’s a great recycled Christmas idea after all the drinking 😮

 I think it would look lovely in the kitchen too.
 Or wherever you keep the wine!